What is User Datagram Protocol?

-- Mostly all application designers know that unlike Transmission Control Protocol, User Datagram Protocol does not provide any reliability, such as, if any packets are lost on the way, UDP will not retransmit those lost packets.
+- All application designers know that, unlike Transmission Control Protocol, User Datagram Protocol does not provide any reliability.
+If any packets are lost on the way, UDP will not retransmit those lost packets.
 This often is the main reason to consider transporting messages via UDP.
 UDP is basically used in applications in which there is no requirement of a reliable protocol for delivering messages by implementing appropriate protocol mechanisms in their applications.

 - The best-effort service of UDP is unable to protect the datagram from datagram duplication.
 This means that sometimes an application tends to receive multiple copies of the same datagram, which UDP does not automatically filter.
 Therefore, the application designers are expected to verify that the application that is being used can gently handle the datagram duplicacy and implement mechanisms capable enough to filter out the duplicate datagrams received.

 - Sometimes due to traffic, congestion, routing transients, mobility, etc., there might be a significant delay in some packets as compared to the other packets.
 This may lead to a disturbance in the order of the datagrams transmitted, and the order of datagrams arrived at the receiver.
 This leads to reordering, which can only be restored if the application has a mechanism to restore the datagrams order.

 - One of the exciting features of UDP is neither it needs to retransmit the packets that are lost while transmission, nor does it require any connection setup.
 Due to this feature, the data that is sent incurs less delay in being received by the receiver.
 This lower delay makes UDP appropriate to be used in delay-sensitive applications like audio and video.

 - Multicast applications use UDP as they do point to multipoint.
 In the case of TCP is used for multicast applications, the sender needs to record the retransmissions/sending rate for multiple receivers, which would become highly complex.